 Right outside of town is my favorite free campsite, right across from the Avalanche Trailhead (one of the many access points for the famous Colorado Trail that connects Denver to Durango).
 There are also tons of other camping options nearby, including a KOA right on the edge of town.

-If you want to stay at a hotel, my personal favorite boutique hotel is the Surf Hotel and Chateau.
+If you want to stay at a hotel during your Colorado road trip, my personal favorite boutique hotel is the Surf Hotel and Chateau.
 It sits right alongside the Arkansas River, and it has an amazing restaurant and bar in the lobby.
 Snag one of their rooms that have a porch view (the hotel has an epic New Orleans-style wraparound porch).

 Or you can get one of the chateaus behind the hotel for a more private experience.
 I’ve written a review all about the Surf Hotel if you want to see what it’s all about.
 10/10 would recommend.

 There are also a few hot springs in Buena Vista, and if you want to stay the night at one of them, Mt Princeton Hot Springs is great.
 They have adorable little cabins you can rent, too.
 That said, a lot of the hot springs you’ll come across are swimming pool-like hot springs and not the primitive type.

 If you’re looking for primitive hot springs, you’ll need to do a big more digging.
 A lot of those are local secrets and won’t be publicly listed online (and for good reason!).

 Buena Vista may be my favorite mountain town in Colorado, but Crested Butte comes in a very close second.
 If you ask me, no Colorado road trip is complete without a visit to CB.